-This application is for all teaching positions (regardless of grade or content area) as well as all school counseling positions within the School District of Philadelphia.
-Be sure to indicate your available start date in your application.
+This application is for all teaching positions as well as all school counseling positions within the School District of Philadelphia for the 2018-19 school year, regardless of grade, content area, or school.

 Please read the following guidelines to support you through the application process:

 1) Before you submit an application, please visit our Hiring Documents page to see what clearances and paperwork are required at the time of hire.
 Background clearances are required at the time of hire but are not a prerequisite to complete the application.

-1) SearchSoft works best in Firefox and Google Chrome
+2) The SearchSoft application system works best in the Mozilla Firefox or Google Chrome web browsers.

 3) For your application to be considered complete, you must submit all of the following: